Preventing Sexually Transmitted Diseases and Infections

 - Visible crawling lice or eggs attached to pubic hair

-Scabies is another disease caused by lice infestation.
-It is not necessarily an STD, since it can affect any area of the skin.
-However, it is often spread during sexual contact.
+Like pubic lice, scabies is another parasitic STI.
+This parasite is not necessarily sexually transmitted, since it can affect any area of the skin.
+However, scabies is often spread during sexual contact.

 - Extreme itching that is worse at night.

-- The skin appears to have a pimple-like rash, as shown in this photo.
+- The skin appears to have a pimple-like rash, as shown in the above photo.

 - Both the itching and rash may be across the body or limited to the wrist, elbow, armpit, webbing between fingers, nipple, penis, waist, belt-line or buttocks.